maltezfaria/DataFlowTasks.jl/docs/src/index.md

 Some current limitations are listed below:

-- At present, errors are rather poorly handled.
-The only way to know if a task has failed is to manually inspect the `dag`
 - There is no way to specify priorities for a task.
 - The main thread executes tasks, and is responsible for adding/removing nodes from the `dag`.
 This may hinder parallelism if the main thread is given a long